 The custom of smashing plates is considered an expression of kefi when the soul and body are so overwhelmed with an exuberance that you must find an outlet, and so is dancing with a glass of water balanced on the head.

-Even so, some Greeks say that kefi is not just something you experience in times of happiness, but it is an energy you maintain even when things are tough.
+The fact is, some Greeks say that kefi is not just something you experience in times of happiness, but it is an energy you maintain even when things are tough.

 It's dancing in the rain, so to speak.
 It's a culturally embedded idea to stay positive, and you'll likely hear it casually in conversation when friends are getting ready to go out dancing or just had a really great day at work.